 The Georgian Military Road, part of the E117 road, is a highlight to any trip to Georgia, and one of South Caucasus' most scenic roads, steeped in trade, wars, and legends.
 This ancient passage across the Caucasus towards Vladikavkaz in Russia is a spectacular adventure.

-The surface of the road is asphalted, but in some sections, because the snow and the bad weather, the surface is pretty bad.
+The surface of the road is paved but in some sections, because of the snow and the bad weather, the surface is pretty bad, turning to gravel.
 The drive runs through the Terek valley, crosses the Rocky Ridge in the Darial Gorge, past Mount Kazbek, and Gergeti Trinity Church, then leads through the canyon of the Baidarka River to the Jvari Pass, where it reaches an altitude of 2.379 meters (7,815 feet).
 It continues along the Tetri Aragvi River past the medieval fortress of Ananuri and Zemo Avchala, a hydroelectric dam and follows the right bank of the Kura (Mtkvari) River past the ancient town of Mtskheta to Tbilisi.